Open Door returns Tuesday 5 May 2020 to Friday 15 May 2020

-This is the fourteenth year that the Simon Communities of Ireland has partnered with the RIAI.
-Over the course of this wonderful partnership almost €600,000 has been raised for the Simon Communities of Ireland.
+Simon Open Door is a partnership between the Simon Communities of Ireland has partnered and the Royal Institute of the Architects of Ireland (RIAI).
+Almost €600,000 has been raised for the Simon Communities of Ireland by Simon Open Door in the last fourteen years.

 Since 2005, the Simon Open Door initiative has been a permanent fixture in the calendar of RIAI Architects who, open their offices and offer their time and expertise to members of the public.
 Every cent raised goes toward's the work of the Simon Communities of Ireland.